But that’s not the case with sports.

 The point - this is what makes this argument entirely moot - because who would beat whom is not the question the GOAT debate is trying to answer.

-At the end of the day, what the players do either in technique or in results, is merely a means to an end - which is to win the most coveted titles, and it is that measure that makes it perfectly comparable regardless of the fact that the manner in which they achieved that aim has changed.
+At the end of the day, what the players do either in technique or in tactics, is a means to an end - to win as many of the most coveted titles they can, and it is that measure that makes different careers perfectly comparable by this measure, regardless of the fact that the manner in which they achieved that aim has changed.

 WEAK COMPETITION

-There’s also another problem – using slams as the measuring stick for the competition of a dominant player, but setting aside that same measure of winning slams for the dominant player himself, creates two separate systems of valuation that are inconsistent, not to mention contrary to the idea of sports and competition.
+There’s also another problem – using slams to measure the competition of a dominant player, but setting aside that same measure when evaluating the dominant player himself, creates two separate systems of valuation that are inconsistent, not to mention contrary to the idea of sports and competition.
 Furthermore, it assigns more value to a player for something that he didn’t do – in other words Sampras gets credit for Agassi winning more slams when he was a contemporary of Sampras.
-But isn’t there something Sampras could have done that he didn’t that Federer did, that would have made this argument moot?
+But isn’t there something Sampras could have done that he didn’t, (that Federer did) that would have made this argument moot?
 Of course there is; Sampras could have won the very slams that Agassi did; then he’d have more slams overall and Federer wouldn’t even be in the conversation.

 The range of variation from stroke to stroke versus from era to era is immeasurable.
 What remains the same is this – whoever Sampras played in his grand slam final victories, whether it was Andre Agassi or Cedric Pioline, they won 6 matches in a row, but couldn’t win the 7th.
 And whoever Federer played in his grand slam finals, whether it was Marcos Baghdatis or Rafael Nadal, they won 6 matches in a row, but couldn’t win the 7th.
 After all, isn’t 7 wins in a row what everyone was trying to do all along?
 Does the rest of it really matter?

-THE #1 RANKThere is no doubt that earning the #1 ranking is a measure of consistency over the period of time the rankings are calculated.
+There is no doubt that earning the #1 ranking is a measure of consistency over the period of time the rankings are calculated.
 Therefore, how many years you’ve finished #1 seems to be a good measure of greatness.
-I wouldn’t disagree with that.
+I wouldn't entirely disagree with that and would use that as a tie breaker between two players on equal terms in majors won.
 But give any great player a choice between being #1 or winning slams and they’ll all choose slams.
-That’s because there are so many variations from one tournament to the next, in terms of effort, tours, commitment, etc., that the #1 ranking has a lot of holes in it in terms of determining greatness.
-Slams, on the other hand, are the only pure competitive pursuits in the game of tennis - everyone covets them equally, and every comes to play.
+That’s because there are so many variations from one tournament to the next, in terms of effort, tours, commitment, etc., that the #1 ranking has a lot of holes in it in determining greatness.
+Slams, on the other hand, are the only pure competitive pursuits in the game of tennis - everyone covets them equally, and everyone comes to play.
 But there are other problems with the #1 ranking as compared to slams.

 Even so, there have been cases of players who have won fewer slams than their nearest rival, but still somehow finished the year ranked #1: Jimmy Connors in 1978 won the US Open – it was his only slam that year – Bjorn Borg, on the other hand won Wimbledon and the French Open – guess who finished the year ranked #1.

-And on January 3rd, 1983 John McEnroe, who hadn’t won any slams for more than 12 months, somehow usurped Jimmy Connors to the #1 ranking despite Connors having won both Wimbledon and the US Open in 1982.
+And on January 3rd, 1983 John McEnroe, who hadn’t won any slams for more than 12 months, somehow usurped Jimmy Connors to the #1 ranking despite Connors having won Wimbledon and the US Open in the previous year.
 Nobody considers the anomalies as problematic because the second best player at the time and since retained considerable gravitas – but the rankings made little sense then and as such, are not a reliable measure of greatness in the aggregate, because the ranking system has been so clearly flawed and more importantly inconsistent.
+The same cannot be said of the majors.

 HEAD TO HEAD AGAINST HIS GREATEST RIVALS

-At the end of his career, Sampras had winning records against all of his major contemporaries, whereas Federer appears to have a losing record to all of his major contemporaries – so how can you be the greatest of all time when you’re not even the greatest of your own era.
+This one goes like this: at the end of his career, Sampras had winning records against all of his major contemporaries, whereas Federer appears to have a losing record to many of his major contemporaries – so how can you be the greatest of all time when you’re not even the greatest of your own era?

 To this I give two names – Richard Krajicek and Michael Stich.
-Both players had winning records against Sampras and both played him often enough for those records to “matter” in the abstract (10 and 7 times respectively).
+Both players had winning records against Sampras over the course of their careers, and both played him often enough for those records to “matter” in the abstract (10 and 7 times respectively).
 So who was the better player Sampras or Krajicek?
 Sampras or Stich?
 Nobody in their right mind would argue the latter in either case and the reason is because they both won 13 fewer slams than Sampras did.
 In other words, when it comes to Krajicek and Stick, although their head to heads against Sampras were considerably better, clearly the measure of greatness was slams.
-But when it comes to Federer, somehow the measure of greatness turns to head to head versus Nadal, and Murray (of all people) – one who has no slams to his name and one who has 8 fewer.
+But when it comes to Federer, somehow the measure of greatness turns to head to head versus Nadal, and Murray (of all people).
 So why use slam totals to propel Sampras past those whom he lost to more often than he beat, and not do the same for Federer?

 In the case of Murray there is no good explanation.
-In the case of Nadal there is only one good one – Nadal will eventually surpass Federer.
-Well, then when Nadal surpasses Federer, he will necessarily be the GOAT – until then SPECIFICALLY AS COMPARED TO CAREER OF FEDERER he’s just like Krajicek and Stich to Sampras, but with a few more slams to his name.
+In the case of Nadal there are only two good ones – first Nadal has 6 majors himself, and thus is considered an all-time great.
+But Federer has 8 more majors than Nadal, and if he were the better player in this era, shouldn't he have more majors?
+That brings us to the other argument: that Nadal will eventually surpass Federer.
+Well, then when Nadal surpasses Federer, he will necessarily be the GOAT – until then SPECIFICALLY AS COMPARED TO THE CAREER OF FEDERER he’s just like Krajicek and Stich to Sampras - he just happens to have a few more slams to his name.

-The funny thing is – the one player who loses out in this discussion despite years of dominance that exceeds just about any other player in history, is Pancho Gonzales – whereas slam totals is the basis for Sampras’ and Federer’s GOAT candidacy, it is entirely head to head competition that is the basis of Pancho Gonzales’.
+The funny thing is, the one player who loses out in this discussion despite years of dominance that exceeds just about any other player in history, is Pancho Gonzales – whereas slam totals is the basis for Sampras’ and Federer’s GOAT candidacy, it is entirely head to head competition that is the basis of Pancho Gonzales’.
 But that doesn’t do anything for Sampras, who is most often cited as a more worthy claimant to being the GOAT than Gonzales.
-In fact you won’t get any argument from me if you suggest that Gonzales was greater than Federer – but you will if you say Sampras was – for now they are even, and if Federer gets #15, that’s one more than Sampras and in my view that makes him 1 slam a greater champion.
+In fact you won’t get any argument from me if you suggest that Gonzales was greater than Federer – but you will if you say Sampras was – for now they are even, and if Federer gets #15, that’s one more than Sampras and in my view that makes him greater...by 1 slam.

 Well, if that's the case, then Sampras and Federer should have won 5 Australian Opens, since they've both won 5 US Opens - oops...they've only won 2 and 3 respectively.
 In fact, Connors won 3 slams in 1974, and then proceeded to reach the final in 1975 of each slam he won in 1974 - the result - he lost all 3 finals all to players that he had easily beaten the year before, and generaly bettered in his career.

 There's another side to this argument - all the slams that were not available to professionals would have added to their career totals.
-The example given is usually Laver, who finished with 11 slams.
-Had he been able to play majors after he turned profesional, he certainly would have added to his total.
-But there's a problem - if Laver had been able to play majors after turning professional, so too would Hoad, Rosewall, Gonzales, Trabert, etc, thus they would all have been in a position to add their totals as well, and more importantly prevent Laver from winning more.
-At the very least, we must discount his total of 11 by the 6 he won as an amateur and start from there.
-He may very well have won 10 more majors, but it would have to be added to the 5 he won as a professional, rather than the 11 people normally use as the jumping point to arrive at his hypothetical total.
+This is mostly an argument to pad the accomplishments of those that suffered the most during the schism between amateur and professional tennis before the open era began.
+The most common example given is usually Laver, who finished his career with 11 slams, but supposedly would have had a lot more if he had been able to play as a professional.
+But there's a problem with this argument - if Laver had been able to play majors after turning professional, so too would Hoad, Rosewall, Gonzales, Trabert, etc. Thus they would all have been in a position to add to their totals as well, and more importantly prevent Laver from winning more.
+At the very least, we must discount Laver's total of 11 by the 6 he won as an amateur and start from there in this hypothetical slam total.
+He may very well have won 10 more majors, but it would have to be added to the 5 he won as a professional, rather than the 11 people normally use as the jumping point to arrive at his hypothetical total of 20+.

-We measure who is the best player on a surface by how often they win the biggest titles on that surface.
+CONCLUSIONWe measure who is the best player on a surface by how often they win the biggest titles on that surface.
 Vilas may have a better record on clay, but few consider him greater than Borg because of their starkly contrasting records at the French Open.
 We measure who is the best player in a year by how often they win the biggest titles in a year – Connors may have amassed more arbitrarily assigned points in 1978 than Borg, but would anyone say he was the better player that year?
-No. Why, because of Borg’s results in slams – 2 wins and a final, versus 1 win and 1 final.
-We measure who is the best player in an era by how often they’ve won the biggest tournaments in their career – so nobody considers Connors a better player than Borg even though he won 30 more titles – why?
-Because many of those titles were rinky-dink titles contested by rinky-dink opponents.
-But when every equally pursued the same title, Borg won more – namely 3 more.
+No. Why?
+Because of Borg’s results in slams – 2 wins and a final, versus 1 win and 1 final for Connors.
+We measure who is the best player in an era by how often they’ve won the biggest tournaments in the game – so nobody considers Connors a better player than Borg even though he won 30 more titles – why?
+Because many of those were rinky-dink titles contested by rinky-dink opponents.
+But when everyone equally pursued the same title, Borg won more – namely 3 more.

 So the question is – why are so many afraid to anoint the player who wins the most slams ever as the greatest player ever?
 One thing is for certain – it has nothing to do with results.
 And isn’t that more than mildly ironic when it comes to sports?